denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions.md

 One of the main drawbacks of the monolithic architecture is its lack of scalability – a single running instance of your system may not be enough to serve all its clients no matter how many resources you add in\.
 If that is the case, you should consider [*Shards*]({{< relref "../part-2--basic-metapatterns/shards.md" >}}) – *multiple instances* of a monolith\.
 There are following options:

 - Self\-managed [*Shards*]({{< relref "../part-2--basic-metapatterns/shards.md#persistent-slice-sharding-shards-partitions-cells-amazon-definition" >}}) – each instance owns a part of the system’s data and may communicate with all the other instances \(forming a [*Mesh*]({{< relref "../part-5--implementation-metapatterns/mesh.md" >}})\)\.
-- *Shards* with a [*Sharding Poxy*]({{< relref "../part-3--extension-metapatterns/proxy.md#load-balancer-sharding-proxy-cell-router-messaging-grid-scheduler" >}}) – each instance owns a part of the system’s data and relies on the external component to choose a shard for a client\.
+- *Shards* with a [*Sharding Proxy*]({{< relref "../part-3--extension-metapatterns/proxy.md#load-balancer-sharding-proxy-cell-router-messaging-grid-scheduler" >}}) – each instance owns a part of the system’s data and relies on the external component to choose a shard for a client\.
 - A [*Pool of stateless instances*]({{< relref "../part-2--basic-metapatterns/shards.md#stateless-pool-instances-replicated-stateless-services-work-queue" >}}) with a [*Load Balancer*]({{< relref "../part-3--extension-metapatterns/proxy.md#load-balancer-sharding-proxy-cell-router-messaging-grid-scheduler" >}}) and a [*Shared Database*]({{< relref "../part-3--extension-metapatterns/shared-repository.md#shared-database-integration-database-data-domain-database-of-service-based-architecture" >}}) – any instance can process any request, but the database limits the throughput\.
 - A [*stateful instance per client*]({{< relref "../part-2--basic-metapatterns/shards.md#temporary-state-create-on-demand" >}}) with an external persistent storage – each instance owns the data related to its client and runs in a virtual environment \(i\.e\. web browser or an [actor framework]({{< relref "../part-2--basic-metapatterns/services.md#distributed-runtime-function-as-a-service-faas-including-nanoservices-backend-actors" >}})\)\.